Species Introduction

 Acclimation Process

-Introducing your Opal Umbrella Cichlid to a new tank requires a careful acclimation process to minimize stress and ensure a successful transition.
+When introducing your new Apistogramma Borellii «Opal» to your aquarium, it is vital to acclimate them properly to minimize stress and ensure a smooth transition.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
-This process helps the fish adjust to the new water parameters.
+After this, gradually introduce small amounts of aquarium water into the bag over the course of an hour.
+This process allows the fish to adjust to the water parameters of their new home.

 Long-term Care